geiselleholt/SkillsBasedAssessment318-ExpressServerApplication/README.md

 - Interact with a self-made API through HTML forms.

 ### This SBA was worth more points than any other SBA and we were given 3 days instead of 2.
 If I had more time I would:
-- Bug Fix- in villainRoutes.
-How does it know if the param is the batmanMovieTitle or the villanID?
-I think I can fix with regex?
 - Make the viewport prettier (the requirement said to keep the css simple)

 ### Requirements checklist: